What's new in Joomla 4.1?

 Text with multiple languages in Tinymce

-Screen readers can read text in different languages, but for that it is important that you indicate to the screen reader which piece of text should be read in which language.
+Screen readers can read out text in different languages, but to do so, it is important that you indicate to the screen reader which piece of text should be read out in which language.
 This seems logical.
 For example, if you have English terms read out by a Dutch-speaking screen reader, it can become a very unclear text.

 The solution is to give specific terms or pieces of text in another language the correct language tag.
 This can be done in the Tinymce editor of Joomla 4.1